green-coding-solutions/eco-ci-energy-estimation/README.md

 ### Local CI / Running in docker

-Although initially designed for use in *GitHub Actions* and *GitLab Pipelines* the Eco-CI tool works everywhere where `bash` works.
+Although initially designed for use in *GitHub Actions* and *GitLab Pipelines* the Eco CI tool works everywhere where `bash` works.

 This means you can just use it locally by following it's general 3-step interface:
 - Start